SAP-archive/docs/concepts/monitor/training_analytics.md

 ## Your entity detection confusion matrix

 Your confusion matrix is used to gain further insight into entities that may clash and get confused.
 The element at the intersection of row A and column B signifies the percentage of entities that should be detected as A, but are detected as B.

+**Tip:** When you click a single entity in your benchmark, the same line will be in focus in your confusion matrix.

 ## Tips to improve your entity detection